 Traveling as a senior in South Africa is easy, comfortable, and exciting.
 Luxury accommodations can immerse you in the wilds of the savanna or reveal the gorgeous panoramas spanning the coastline.
 “South Africa has good infrastructure, with easy access to safari destinations and other main attractions,” says Neil, a South Africa travel specialist.
 “Combine this with a private tour guide who looks after your every need and you will have a winning combination for a luxury, stress-free vacation.”

-With some of the African continent’s best safari destinations in which to find the Big Five and access remarkable culture, from the Winelands to Soweto, the landscapes are wondrous and timeless.
+With some of the African continent’s best safari destinations in which to find the Big Five and access remarkable culture, from the Cape Winelands to Soweto, the landscapes are wondrous and timeless.
 By working with a South Africa travel specialist, you can experience the country as you prefer.

 Sample delectable wines, travel to the edge of the Cape of Good Hope or the top of Table Mountain, visit the Apartheid Museum, or relax with a sundowner while overlooking a distant pool known for attracting elephants.